Chart Color Schemes

 Population growth drivers in Upper Coomera - North are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Upper Coomera - North's population is approximately 22,151 as of November 2025.
 This figure represents an increase of 1,864 people since the 2021 Census, which reported a population of 20,287.
-The change was inferred from ABS estimates; the population reached 21,776 by June 2024 and included 215 new addresses validated since the Census date.
-This results in a density ratio of 1,419 persons per square kilometer, higher than national averages assessed by AreaSearch.
-The area's growth rate of 9.2% since the 2021 Census exceeded both non-metro areas (8.8%) and national averages, indicating strong population growth.
-Overseas migration contributed approximately 57.4% of overall population gains during recent periods.
+The growth was inferred from the estimated resident population of 21,776 in June 2024 and an additional 215 validated new addresses since the Census date.
+This results in a population density ratio of 1,419 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
+The area's growth rate of 9.2% since the 2021 census exceeded both the non-metro area (8.8%) and the national average.
+Overseas migration contributed approximately 57.4% of overall population gains during recent periods, driving this growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, an above median population growth is expected for regional areas nationally by 2041.
-Upper Coomera - North is projected to increase by 5,247 persons by this year, representing a total increase of 22.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, an above median population growth is expected for regional areas across the nation.
+Upper Coomera - North is projected to increase by 5,247 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 22.0% over the 17 years.

 Frequently Asked Questions - Population